abicorios/CalculatorBoostRegex/README.md

 ```
 # Platform

 Operation system Windows 10 or Linux.
-Also, TermuxArch in Android is Linux too.
+Also, TermuxArch in Android can be used like on Linux too.

 # Programming language